Newsletter

 Ryan: Yeah, there’s that

-Roberta: if you’re the gallerist.
-Speaking of paying rent, there was an opportunity announced by the Arts League in West Philly called Arts Bloom, LOOM.
+Roberta: Speaking of paying rent, there was an opportunity announced by the Arts League in West Philly called Art Bloom.
 They are offering their space free for meetings on Sundays.
 So we’ll put the link in.
-I don’t know what the follow-up is, so we’ll figure that out and put some information in about that too.
+I don’t know what the follow-up is, so we’ll figure that out and put some information in about that too when we have it.

-It says they’re a cultural hub.
+The PR material says the name change shows they’re a cultural hub.
 They’re not just a museum.
-They’ve let go of the words museum.
+They’ve let go of the word museum.
 I want to say they also let go of the word art, but I can’t believe they’re letting go of art.
 Nor are they letting go of the museum.
 But they have become a cultural hub with several buildings.
 You know, they bought a second building.

-It’s not open yet, but it’s going to be arts education, as I believe.
+It’s not open yet, but it’s going to be arts education.
 Which is really great.
-So there’s a museum on the up and up not a downward spiral in any way, shape or form.
-Okay, Woodmere, we’re with you all the way.
+So that is a museum on the up and up not a downward spiral in any way, shape or form.
+Okay, Woodmere!
+We’re with you all the way.
 And that’s it for me today.
 What do you have, Ryan?

-Ryan: Well, the Blue World Gallery as you mentioned, is already on Connect publicly up there.
+Ryan: Well, the Blue World Gallery as you mentioned, is already on Artblog Connect, publicly up there.

-The events listed blue World gallery.org/zoom is the address.
+The event they put on Connect for Nov.
+20 listed BlueWorldgallery.org/zoom as the address.
 We’ll put a link into the show notes as well.
-And if you want to look at what they put in there that’s available for you right now.
-Yeah, I’d be curious.
-I was curious.
-I had, I had seen that I meant to talk to you about how do you feel about digital museums and galleries.
+Yeah, I was curious.
+I had seen that notice and I meant to talk to you about how do you feel about digital museums and galleries.

-Roberta: Yeah.
-I think it’s great.
-I mean, come one come all.
-Not everybody can go.
+Roberta: I think it’s great.
+I mean, come one, come all.
+Not everybody can go to a museum or gallery.
 Some museums are not particularly accessible.
-You know, if you are someone in need of not climbing stairs.
-Not standing on your feet on a concrete floor for length of time.
-A virtual gallery fills needs for those and for the rest of us.
+If you are someone in need of not climbing stairs, not standing on your feet on a concrete floor for any length of time, a virtual gallery fills needs for those — and for the rest of us.

 It allows you quickly to see things and become familiar with them.
-If there’s an event that’s a good thing.
-In a virtual space, we’re all used to Zoom now, so it’s not like a big crisis to have to set up a Zoom account.
+If there’s an event (like a talk), that’s a good thing in a virtual space.
+We’re all used to Zoom now, so it’s not like a big crisis to have to set up a Zoom account.
 Everyone’s got one.
-And so I do think it’s, it makes the art more accessible.
+And so I do think it makes the art more accessible.

 Ryan: I think photography is a great medium to choose, you know, to display online in a virtual gallery like this as well.

 Roberta: That’s a good point.
 I think it is, it’s a natural.
 If anything, photography and the internet have created a visually more literate society than ever before.
-I mean, we are visually, we’re visual beings and we are visually more literate than we used to be.
+I mean, we’re visual beings and we are visually more literate than we used to be.

-We see things because of all the way we’ve been really taught, sort of by osmosis to see photographs and.
-If for good or for bad you just see a, a whole lot more of the flat space, the photographic spaces of flat space.
-But you think then about construction of image and things like that.
+We see things because of all the way we’ve been taught — sort of by osmosis — to see photographs and — for good or for bad — you just see a whole lot more of the composition in the flat spaces produced by photographs, which do flatten space.
+But that makes you think about the construction of image and things like that.

-So I, I think yeah, it’s a good, it’s good use of.
-Space for photography online?
+So yeah, virtual space is a good space for photography.
 I totally think so.

-Ryan: And I, I also noticed that creative Capital has a Philadelphia stories fiction contest coming up at the deadlines December 1st.
-So first place is a thousand dollars cash award and there are three $250 runner up cash awards.
+Ryan: And I, I also noticed that creative Capital has a Philadelphia Stories fiction contest coming up and the deadline’s December 1st.
+So, first place is a $1,000 cash award and there are three $250 runner up cash awards.

-That’s through ca Creative Capital.
-I also noticed that they also have one in, joshua Tree as a residency.
+That’s through Creative Capital.
+I also noticed that they also have an opportunityone in Joshua Tree, CA, as an artist residency.
 That looked really fun.

 Ryan: Yeah.